 Healthcare recruiters work in two different worlds.
 One with high-volume, high-churn roles.
 The other with high-touch, hyper-specialized roles where candidates are fewer.
 They need recruiting solutions capable of filling both.

 To get the most out of your healthcare recruiting, you need an applicant tracking system that can support high volume hiring, source niche talent, and move healthcare provider (HCP) and non-healthcare provider candidates (e.g. tech support, office admins) through the hiring process.

-Moving to the iCIMS Talent Cloud is easier than you might think, even for the largest, most complex healthcare organizations.
-Just ask Hackensack Meridian Health, which successfully migrated to iCIMS while completing a merger and hiring of 4,000 new employees.
+Moving to the iCIMS Talent Cloud is easier than you might think, even for the largest, most complex healthcare organisations.
+Just ask Hackensack Meridian Health, which successfully migrated to iCIMS while completing a merger and hiring of 4,000 new personnel.

 They’re not alone in their success.
 Since switching to iCIMS from Workday Recruiting, NorthStar Anesthesia fills 50% more roles per month, dropped their physician vacancy rate by 40%, and gained back two hours of productivity per recruiter, per day.

 Then there’s Jefferson Center, which cut their time to fill by two months and spends $2,000 less per hire than the national average.